 Born and raised in Pinellas County, Parker received his Bachelor’s degree in Psychology from the University of Central Florida (UCF), where he graduated cum laude in 2012.
 While an undergraduate student at UCF, he was an active member of numerous honor societies, including Delta Epsilon Iota Academic Honor Society, Golden Key International Honour Society, National Society of Leadership and Success, and Psi Chi International Honor Society in Psychology.

-After receiving his undergraduate degree, Parker spent two years working toward a Ph.D. in Experimental Psychology at Florida Atlantic University (FAU).
-As an FAU student, Parker maintained a 3.9 GPA while teaching undergraduate research classes in Psychology before ultimately deciding to attend Stetson College of Law.
+After receiving his undergraduate degree, Parker spent two years working toward a Ph.D. in Experimental Psychology at Florida Atlantic University (FAU), where he taught undergraduate research classes in Psychology before ultimately deciding to attend Stetson College of Law.

 While at Stetson, Parker had the rare privilege of traveling through the South to study the 1960s Civil Rights Movement, where he met numerous Civil Rights activists and learned about their struggle to end segregation and gain equal treatment under the law.
 This experience was instrumental in his decision to pursue a career in employment law, fighting for those who have experienced discrimination in their workplace.